huggingface/blog/fine-tune-vit.md

 To process an image, simply pass it to the feature extractor's call function.
-This will return a dict containing `pixel values`, which is the numeric representation of your image that we'll pass to the model.
+This will return a dict containing `pixel values`, which is the numeric representation to be passed to the model.

-We get a numpy array by default, but if we add the `return_tensors='pt'` argument, we'll get back `torch` tensors instead.
+You get a NumPy array by default, but if you add the `return_tensors='pt'` argument, you'll get back `torch` tensors instead.